stefanhans/client-go/examples/read-yaml-configuration-deployment/README.md

-# Reads the Specifications of one Deployment and one Service from a YAML File and Acts Accordingly
+# Reads the Specifications of one Deployment and one Service from a YAML File and Create and/or Update Accordingly

 This example program demonstrates a classical use case "a deployment exposed by a service" by doing the following: